flint-bot/flint/quickstart/README.md

 #### Adjust Cloud9 Project Security (required only for private projects)

-If you are running this as a "private" project on Cloud9 (vs Public), you will need to make sure that the call back URL that is used in the creation of webhooks, is made public.
+If you are running this as a "private" project on Cloud9 (vs public), you will need to make sure that the call back URL that is used in the creation of webhooks, is made public.
 To do so:

 1. Select share from the cloud9 menu in the top right hand corner.